-It’s a question I’ve been asked since starting I Will Teach You to Be Rich more than a decade ago:
+A question I’ve been asked since starting I Will Teach You to Be Rich more than a decade ago is how to control your finances.

 At first, it can be hard to answer — especially if you’re in debt, unemployed, or a combination of both.
 BUT there’s good news: You can take control of your finances as long as you have the right systems and mindsets.